When you have your visa

 For example:

-• Student travels outside the Common Travel Area (UK and Republic of Ireland) during the four months (e.g. for a holiday or to do with their work) - their Student visa should be automatically curtailed and they are unable to re-enter the UK.
+• If the student travels outside the Common Travel Area (UK and Republic of Ireland) during the four months (e.g. for a holiday or to do with their work) after the report to the UKVI is submitted, their Student visa should be automatically curtailed and they are unable to re-enter the UK.
+Cancellations are currently taking as little as three weeks to be processed, so you plan to travel and re-enter on the same visa at your own risk.

 We advise against early completion because you wish to work full time sooner because of the risks to your status in the UK, especially with switching into the Skilled Worker or Graduate Route.